melihgulbay/flowclipprivacypolicy/TERMS.md

 - Restrict or terminate access to community features for users who violate these terms
 - Modify or discontinue the community workshop at any time

-Upon termination of your account or access:
+Upon termination of your account or access, or upon your voluntary request for account deletion:
-- Your published shaders may be removed from the community listing
+- Your active published shaders may be removed from the active community listing.
-- Users who previously downloaded your shaders retain the right to use them locally
+- Users who previously downloaded your shaders retain the right to use them locally.
+- **Anonymization of Archived Content:** In accordance with privacy regulations (such as GDPR), if you delete your account, any of your shaders permanently archived in the FlowClip Gallery will remain in the database to preserve the curated public library, but the author attribution will be permanently anonymized (e.g., changed to "Anonymous" or "Deleted Creator") and all links to your personal profile will be destroyed.
-- You may not create a new account to circumvent the termination
+- You may not create a new account to circumvent a termination.

 ---